1910 Ignacio rail accident

-The 1910 Ignacio rail accident was a head-on train crash in Novato, California.
-It occurred at around 6:36 pm on August 8th, 1910, and left up to 16 dead and up to 30 injured.
+The 1910 Ignacio rail accident was a head-on train crash in Novato, California, which occurred on August 8, 1910 at around 6:36 pm.
+It killed ~16 people and injured ~60.

 Background

 The northbound train was San Francisco and North Pacific No. 6, a regularly scheduled passenger train running from San Francisco to Santa Rosa.
 It was a 6 car train, consisting of 1 baggage car and 5 passenger cars, one of which was a crowded smoking car.
 There were multiple important people aboard, notably Antonio DeBorba (known for building many of Novato's levees) and James William Cain (who had just received the telephone franchise for Novato in 1908.
 It had just departed San Rafael at 6:20 pm, and was on track to arrive in Ignacio by 6:40.

 The southbound train was a work train (led by SF&NP No. 18, also known as "Vichy"), and it wasn't on the timetable.
 It was hauling a caboose and 2 flatcars, one of which was carrying a steamroller.
 On its way south from the Santa Rosa plain, it was supposed to stop at the Ignacio station to allow the other train to pass before entering the single-track section between Novato and San Rafael.
 It arrived at the Ignacio station at 6:32, 8 minutes before the scheduled arrival of the passenger train.